tremes/jboss-seam/examples/seamdiscs/README.md

 2. Set JBOSS_HOME environment property.

-3. In the ui-ear directory run:
+3. In the seamdiscs-ear directory run:

     mvn jboss-as:deploy

-4. Open this URL in a web browser: http://localhost:8080/seam-ui
+4. Open this URL in a web browser: http://localhost:8080/seam-seamdiscs

 Testing the example